Essay

 New Horizons with Server-Side Swift

 After deciding to join more conferences this year, the very first one was dotSwift.
 It was held in a great old theater in Paris.
-It was a half day conference but it was better than I guessed.
+It was a half-day conference, but it was better than I guessed.
 There were good talks about backend development in Swift.
-After hearing a lot about that and great performance of Swift, I decided to give it a try.
-And here comes my first experiences step by step.
+After hearing a lot about that and the great performance of Swift, I decided to give it a try.
+And here comes my first experience, step by step.

 First, setting up the environment was easy because I have Mac and I’m actively developing iOS applications.
 So, Xcode and other stuff were already set up.